soarlab/KULFI/README.md

 ##### Note:
 - Please refer to the [link] (http://llvm.org/docs/WritingAnLLVMPass.html#setting-up-the-build-environment) to get details on how to set up the build environment to compile an LLVM pass.
-- You could also use pre-compiled binary - faults.so, located at KULFI/bin.
+- Alternatively, you could use pre-compiled binary - faults.so, located at KULFI/bin.

 ##Steps to Execute
 ##### Step 1: Compile "Corrupt.c" at KULFI/src/other